AutoParams/AutoParams/README.md

 ### `@ValueAutoSource` annotation

-`@ValueAutoSource` annotation combines the functionalities of `@ValueSource` and `@AutoSource`.
+The `@ValueAutoSource` annotation combines the functionalities of `@ValueSource` and `@AutoSource`.
 It assigns the provides value to the first parameter then generates arbitrary values for other parameters.

 ```java
 @ParameterizedTest